csci-1301/csci-1301.github.io/labs/While/readme.md

     Console.WriteLine($"{n} is not a ... number");
 ```

 #.
 What does the code do?
-Explain the boolean expession of the looop
+Explain the boolean expression of the loop
 #.
 Replace `...` with a meaningful word.